-Staff at ORR are divided into nine directorates and led by a team of executive directors.
+Our staff are divided into directorates and led by a team of executive directors.

-ORR's leadership team of executive directors is responsible for delivering the board's objectives and business plan, in line with our statutory duties; and for making our people motivated and equipped to deliver first rate safety and economic regulation, which drive better outcomes for consumers and the public.
+ORR's leadership team of executive directors is responsible for delivering the board's objectives and business plan, in line with our legal duties.
+They also ensure our people are motivated and equipped to deliver first rate safety and economic regulation, which drives better outcomes for consumers and the public.

 Joanna was appointed chief executive on 20 February 2017.